stevepeak/kyoto/README.md

   - [PNPM](https://pnpm.io/) for efficient package management.
   - [TypeScript](https://www.typescriptlang.org/) for static typing.
   - [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) for code quality.

-## Perfect for AI-Assisted Development

-This scaffold is specifically designed to excel with AI coding assistants and "vibe coding" workflows:

-- **Rich Examples**: The codebase provides comprehensive examples of common patterns like API routing, database connections, migrations, authentication flows, and UI components that AI can learn from and replicate.
-- **Comprehensive Cursor Rules**: Pre-configured `.cursor/rules/` directory with detailed guidelines for:
-  - Database patterns and Kysely type helpers
-  - tRPC and React Query integration patterns
-  - React component conventions and shadcn/ui usage
-  - TypeScript best practices and naming conventions
-  - Environment variable management
-  - Code organization and project structure
-- **Consistent Patterns**: Standardized approaches across the entire stack make it easy for AI to understand and extend the codebase following established conventions.
-- **Type Safety**: Full TypeScript coverage provides clear contracts and types that AI can work with confidently.
-We prefer types the function instead of an interface.

-Whether you're pair programming with Claude, GitHub Copilot, or Cursor's AI, this scaffold gives your AI assistant the context and examples it needs to generate high-quality, consistent code that follows your project's patterns.

 ## Getting Started